When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 • With your fingertips, rub the butter until the mix resembles breadcrumbs – See Tip Box

-• Add the castor sugar and mix it together so it’s all incorporated
+• Add the castor sugar and lemon zest and mix it together so it’s all incorporated

 • Mix in the egg yolk and bring he dry ingredients together to form a smooth soft dough.